-Ge Deng Ancient Tree Gushu Sheng Pu'erh Tea Cake 200g 革登
+Ge Deng Ancient Tree Gushu Sheng Pu'erh Tea Cake 革登

 There is not much Ge Deng tea on the market, certainly not from ancient trees.
 This is a rare find from Victoria’s tea trip.
-Ge Deng tea is known for its high floral fragrance.
 The first thing you notice is the floral fragrance that is like a spring breeze from a wildflower garden high in the mountains.
 The liquor is rich, complex, and thick, along with strong huigan and a sweet aftertaste.
 This tea will certainly elevate your tea experience.

 Origin: Ge Deng mountain, Xishuangbana, Yunnan province.